JoinDeeHub/JoinDeeHub/README.md

 I am Looking Forward to work for an organization which provides me the opportunity to improve my skills and knowledge to grow along with the organization.

-Domain: Natural Language Processing, Image Processing, Machine Learning, Deep Learning, Data Science, Data Wrangling, Data Visualization and Data Warehousing.
+Domain: Natural Language Processing, Image Processing, Machine Learning, Deep Learning, Data Science, Data Wrangling, Data Visualization and Data Warehousing, Git and Github, DevOps.

-Languages: Python, SQLite, HTML, CSS, JavaScript, Ruby.
+Languages: Python, SQLite, HTML, CSS, JavaScript, Ruby, Shell Script, Linux.

 Framework: Ruby on Rails.